Chicago Murder, Manslaughter, and Homicide Defense Attorneys

 But despite the fact that most reckless homicides involve liquor or drugs, not all do.
 There are many circumstances when a person drives a car or other vehicle in such a reckless manner that death results anyway.
 High speeds, weaving through traffic, and using a ramp to become airborne are only some possible examples.

 When without lawful justification, someone kills an unborn child when at the time of the death that person acts under intense and sudden passions that are caused by some serious provocation of another person, and the offender tries to kill that person, but kills an unborn child by accident or negligence, this is considered Voluntary Manslaughter of an Unborn Child.

 Reach out to An Illinois Criminal Defense Attorney

 When someone has been charged with any offense involving the death of another, the charges are incredibly serious.
 It is always best to reach out to an experienced criminal defense attorney as soon as any such charges are brought.
-To learn more about murder charges and the penalties associated with a conviction, contact the Chicago defense attorneys at Mitchell S. Sexner & Associates LLC.
+To learn more about murder, manslaughter or reckless homicide charges and the penalties associated with a conviction, contact the Chicago defense attorneys at Mitchell S. Sexner & Associates LLC.
 We have been helping people charged with serious offenses for over 25 years.
 Call our attorneys today at (800) 996-4824 for a free initial consultation.